 I don’t disagree with you about mirror-Georgiou’s participation being unbelievable.
 The thing where everybody loves Michael to the degree where it becomes their primary motivation is too Mary Sue-like.
 Again I think that’s at its worst in season 1.
 OTOH having Michelle Yeoh on the show is a lot of fun so I’m inclined to forgive the stretch in that character arc.

-• And there is also Nushell and similar projects.
+And there is also Nushell and similar projects.
 Nushell has a concept with the same purpose as jc where you can install Nushell frontend functions for familiar commands such that the frontends parse output into a structured format, and you also get Nushell auto-completions as part of the package.
 Some of those frontends are included by default.

-As an example if you run ps you get output as a Nushell table where you can select columns, filter rows, etc. Or you can run ^ps to bypass the Nushell frontend and get the old output format.
+you get output as a Nushell table where you can select columns, filter rows, etc. Or you can run ^ps

 Of course the trade-off is that Nushell wants to be your whole shell while jc drops into an existing shell.

-• One of my favorites is from Sisko, but I guess this one is more of a soliloquy than a dialogue,
+One of my favorites is from Sisko, but I guess this one is more of a soliloquy than a dialogue,

 The trouble is Earth!
 On Earth, there is no poverty, no crime, no war.
 You look out the window of Starfleet Headquarters and you see paradise.
 Well it’s easy to be a saint in paradise, but the Maquis do not live in paradise!
 Out there, in the Demilitarized Zone, all the problems haven’t been solved yet!
 Out there, there are no saints!
 Just people!
 Angry, scared, determined people, who are going to do whatever it takes to survive, whether it meets with Federation approval or not!

-• git rebase --onto is great for stacked branches when you are merging each branch using squash & merge or rebase & merge.
+is great for stacked branches when you are merging each branch using squash & merge or rebase & merge.

-By “stacked branches” I mean creating a branch off of another branch, as opposed to starting all branches from main.
+By “stacked branches” I mean creating a branch off of another branch, as opposed to starting all branches from main

 For example imagine you create branch A with multiple commits, and submit a pull request for it.
 While you are waiting for reviews and CI checks you get onto the next piece of work - but the next task builds on changes from branch A so you create branch B off of A. Eventually branch A is merged to main via squash and merge.
 Now main has the changes from A, but from git’s perspective main has diverged from B. The squash & merge created a new commit so git doesn’t see it as the same history as the original commits from A that you still have in B’s branch history.
 You want to bring B up to date with main so you can open a PR for B.

-The simplest option is to git merge main into B. But you might end up resolving merge conflicts that you don’t have to.
+into B. But you might end up resolving merge conflicts that you don’t have to.
 (Edit: This happens if B changes some of the same lines that were previously changed in A.)

 Since the files in main are now in the same as state as they were at the start of B’s history you can replay only the commits from B onto main, and get a conflict-free rebase (assuming there are no conflicting changes in main from some other merge).
 Like this: